Omarhosnyyy95/alchemy/README.md

   - date_lookup (created in pandas)
 - pandas was used for data manipulation to speed up setup time.
 - hash function in python was used for data surrogation which is not the best option.
 The best practice is to store natural keys and surrogate keys in a separate schema in the DWH.
+- it was detected that the date in the `costs` table are the `first day of the month`, and the dates in the `fx_table` are `first day of the week` (Monday).
+So, these were added as calculated_columns to the `date_lookup` table to connect to those 2 tables.

 ## How to run your scripts
 - clone the repo